Since dogs are always running and walking bare-foot, it is extremely easy for them to sustain paw injuries.

 If the cut is caused by an object which is still stuck in your dog’s paw, remove the object only if it is not stuck deep into the footpad, and if it will not cause more bleeding when being removed.

-On the other hand, if the crack extends below the superficial layers of the pad and is bleeding steadily, then most likely sutures are necessary.
+On the other hand, if the crack extends below the superficial layers of the pad and is bleeding steadily, then most likely it needs stitches.

 Try to clean the wound with a 50/50 mixture of hydrogen peroxide and water and a clean towel.
 Then apply a non-adherent dressing and bandage to the paw, and take your dog to the vet.